 What is a fracture?

 A fracture is a break in a bone.
-Fractures of the forearm can involve one or both bones in the forearm.
+Fractures of the leg can involve the femur, tibia, fibula or a combination of these.

-A child with a fractured forearm can experience:
+A child with a fractured leg can experience:

 - pain and tenderness